College Kumaran: Plot

-Kumaran, or as students call him, Captain (Mohanlal), was the star of Mahatma college before he joined the army.
-Now an ex-military officer, Kumaran is running the canteen of Mahatma College after a tragic incident that took his father and sister's life.
+Captain Sreekumar alias Kumaran is the star of Mahatma college before he joined the army.
+Now as an ex-military officer, Kumaran is running the canteen of Mahatma College after a tragic incident that took his father's and sister's life.
 Kumaran is dear to all the students and he actively engages with them, whether in youth festivals, love affairs, fights, or campus tours.
 He even helps them bring teachers back from their private tuition classes to the college.